 - BCB's AV (Audio / Visual) facilities provide a limited quantity of AV equipment to support Admin, Faculty as well as those students enrolled in arts classes that require specific items.
-AV facilities do not include any black and white or color printing services for students. - The opening times may change every semester to adapt to specific course times and social distancing conditions.
-Borrowing equipment is currently implemented by scheduling an advance appointment through this link: https://janinaschabig.youcanbook.me/ AV facilities are ONLY available during days when classes are held (closed during official BCB holidays). - 3) All items checked out are due back during AV hours the following day, unless other arrangements have been made in advance directly with AV Staff. - 4) Items to be reserved on a specific date should be requested at least one week in advance.
+AV facilities do not include any black and white or color printing services for students. - 2) The opening times may change every semester to adapt to specific course times and social distancing conditions.
+Borrowing equipment is currently implemented by scheduling an advance appointment through this link: https://janinaschabig.youcanbook.me/ AV facilities are ONLX available during days when classes are held (closed during the second dur

+AV facilities are ONLY available during days when classes are held (closed during official BCB holidays).

+- 3) All items checked out are due back during AV hours the following day, unless other arrangements have been made in advance directly with AV Staff. - 4) Items to be reserved on a specific date should be requested at least one week in advance.
 Without reservation, availability is limited to a first-come, first-serve basis. - 5) The AV Staff may exclude students from borrowing items at any time, if the student: - failed to return items in time - failed to return items in person (pick up and/ or return by friends is not allowed) - returned items with missing pieces - returned items damaged or in poor shape - 6) AV equipment will be given out only to those students responsible in organizing, picking up as well as returning their items IN PERSON.
-No exceptions. - 7) All items returned late, regardless of patron's position at BCB, will be subject to a 1 Euro fine, per day. - 8) Any item returned without accessories (such as cables, SD card, batteries, tripod head, lens cap, etc) will be subject to a 1 Euro fine, per day (the same as late returns). - 9) Any items missing will be subject to patron reimbursement for its value (or under special circumstances, replacement, at the discretion of AV Staff).
-Any items damaged or malfunctioning are expected to be reported to Staff upon check-in. - 1) Please use the AV email to inquire about equipment or policy, as well as to reserve (av@berlin.bard.edu).
-Do not contact AV Staff through their personal emails. - 2) We strongly suggest personally visiting the facilities to inquire and reserve before borrowing equipment! - 3) AV equipment is limited at BCB.
-Whenever possible students are encouraged to use their own devices (computers, cameras) for production purposes. - 4) Contact AV Staff directly with any questions: av@berlin.bard.edu
+No exceptions. - 7) All items returned late, regardless of patron's position at BCB, will be subject to a 1

+Euro fine, per day.

+- 8) Any item returned without accessories (such as cables, SD card, batteries, tripod head, lens cap, etc) will be subject to a 1 Euro fine, per day (the same as late returns). - 9) Any items missing will be subject to patron reimbursement for its value (or under special circumstances, replacement, at the discretion of AV Staff).
+Any items damaged or malfunctioning are expected to be reported to Staff upon